-Mechanisms have been established to reduce capacity to levels commensurate with sustainable use of the Pacific cod resource in Alaska.
-These include harvest control rules re catch and effort management, an overall OY cap in GOA and BSAI regions, a license limitation and restricted access program, and reduction of the number of vessels through industry-based initiatives.
+Mechanisms have been established to reduce capacity to levels commensurate with sustainable use of the fishery resources in Alaska.
+These include HRCs for catch and effort management, an overall OY cap in GOA and BSAI regions, a license limitation and restricted access program, and reduction of the number of vessels through industry-based initiatives.
 The industry-based measures have been taken to rationalize effort, eliminate derby-style fisheries, improve retention and utilization and reduce bycatch, and include the formation of groundfish cooperatives under Amendment 80, aimed at reduction of bycatch and further rationalization of the fishery.
-Fleet capacity and regularly updated data on all Pacific cod fishing operations are presented in the annual SAFE documents, as well as in various cooperative reports.
+Fleet capacity and regularly updated data on all fishing operations are presented in the annual SAFE documents, as well as in various cooperative reports.
 Each cooperative is responsible for its own target catch and bycatch, and when any allocation is reached, the cooperative must stop fishing.
 This provides a strong incentive for cooperatives to keep bycatch rates low and to fish efficiently.